 Like every temple meant to stand the test of time (you guys know we’re all about longevity here at SuperFeast HQ), it also needs a strong foundation.
 A powerful structure that wards off both internal and external damage.
 Taking our metaphor even further, our temple at times may need an army of little fighters — antiviral and antibacterial agents — to protect us from our surroundings.

-While we may not be able to control everything in our environment (even though sometimes we’d love to ;P), we can help our little fighters and make their jobs easier, by ensuring our foundations of health are in place.
+While we may not be able to control everything in our environment, we can help our little fighters and make their jobs easier by ensuring our foundations of health are in place.
 This includes eating well, moving our bodies, hydrating with high-quality (ideally, spring) water and avoiding toxins and chemicals where possible.

 Furthermore, if you have constant disruptions of your sleep cycles (which usually take about 90 minutes, each cycle) it doesn’t just lead to tiredness, but it also activates the inflammatory immune response.
 Same for chronic sleep deprivation.
 New parents know this pain all too well!
 Our immune response can be affected by lack of sleep, as the efficiency of our T-cells, an important type of white blood cells, is decreased with bad sleep.
 So, we know it’s an oldie, but please, make sure to get your Zzz’s every night.

 Again, obvious, but we had to say it.
-Smoking usually kills you in the long run, but it also diminishes your various immunological defenses (and damages your Lung Qi), while raising the risk of dangerous diseases like pneumonia and bronchitis.
-If you struggle with quitting, some common methods include chewing gum whenever you get a craving (so pack lots of gum!) and hypnotherapy, which interestingly has proven results.
+Smoking usually kills you in the long run, but it also diminishes your various immunological defences (and damages your Lung Qi), while raising the risk of dangerous diseases like pneumonia and bronchitis.
+If you struggle with quitting, some common methods include chewing gum whenever you get a craving (so pack lots of gum!) and hypnotherapy.
 Strengthening your Lung Qi with herbs can also help you kick the habit - we like cordyceps and astragalus, which are also immune herbs (yay!).

 We are big believers here at SuperFeast that full-body responsible sunbathing (aka D’s on your B’s - that is, sunning your downstairs regions for happy health benefits) is a beautiful way to increase your natural immunity.
 If you add the fact that feeling the sun’s warmth and light are natural antidepressants, especially if it involves some type of exercise, your immune system will thank you twice.